tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 For example, does the experimental data collected exercise the entire range of input parameters that the code is going to be used for?
+Does it cover edge cases?

+Test oracles are great in the Verification and Validation stage of development.
+But they're not so useful in the earlier development cycles, and it's a terrible idea to wait that long before doing any testing.

 **Unit Tests**

 Some grad students write unit tests.
-The idea behind unit testing is that if you test small pieces of code individually and extensively, then you can be confident that your software works.
+The idea is that
+if you test small pieces of code individually and extensively, then you can be confident that your software works.